How Do I Raise A Complaint Or Grievance At Work?

 Can We Help?

-I have set out some general guidance which hopefully will assist you if you are raising a complaint or Grievance with your employer.
+I have set out some general guidance which hopefully will assist you if you are raising a complaint with your employer.
 If you would like to discuss your situation, please contact us on 01522 539501 for a free, no obligation, telephone consultation.
 For more information about Lincs Law Specialist Employment Law Solicitors, please visit our website at lincslaw.co.uk.